 |% Daily Value*|

 |Total Carbohydrate 6g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Lime cordial is a non-alcoholic substitute for lime juice.
 It is sweeter and very similar to a lime simple syrup, yet there are a few extra ingredients.

-- Turn the heat back on and allow to simmer for 1-2 minutes.
+Turn the heat back on and allow to simmer for 1 to 2 minutes.

 Homemade Lime Syrup Recipe